Updated: May 24, 2022

-With everyone dealing with the covid pandemic traveling has become a risk and, in some cases almost impossible.
-I still wake up in the morning in amazement that the entire planet is battling this contagious virus.
-I've survived this dreaded virus and pray for others to recover and be as blessed as I was.
+As a result of the covid pandemic, traveling has become a risk and, in some cases, nearly impossible.
+Even to this day, I wake up in the morning amazed that the entire planet is battling this contagious virus.
+I've survived this dreaded virus and pray that others will be as lucky as me and recover.

 Since travel is limited to so many others, I decided to continue to travel safely and share my experiences and photography with others so they may take a trip vicariously through me.
 So recently I hopped on a train in Omaha, headed for adventures in Utah.